Wideband Super-resolution Imaging in Radio Interferometry via Low Rankness and Joint Average Sparsity Models (HyperSARA): Simulations

 \subsection{Imaging results}

-To study the impact of the low rankness and joint average sparsity priors on the image reconstruction quality, we perform several tests where we vary the Fourier sampling rate SR in the interval $[0.01,1]$, we also vary the InSNR and the number of channels $L$ such that $\text{InSNR} \in \{20, 40\}$ dB and $L \in \{15, 60\}$.
-Simulated data cubes are imaged using LR (\ref{min-lr}), JAS (\ref{min-js}), LRJAS (\ref{min-problem}) for $\{ {\bar{\omega}_n} \}_{\forall n \in \mc{C}_N}$ and $\{ {{\omega}_j} \}_{\forall j \in \mc{C}_J}$ set to 1, and HyperSARA (\ref{min-problem}) with 5 consecutive re-weights.
+To investigate the performance of the proposed approach in the compressive sensing framework and study the impact of the low rankness and joint average sparsity priors on the image reconstruction quality, we perform several tests on the data sets generated using a non-uniform random Fourier sampling with a Gaussian density profile.
+We vary the Fourier sampling rate SR in the interval $[0.01,1]$, we also vary the InSNR and the number of channels $L$ such that $\text{InSNR} \in \{20, 40\}$ dB and $L \in \{15, 60\}$.
+Simulated data cubes are imaged using LR (\ref{min-lr}), JAS (\ref{min-js}), LRJAS (\ref{min-problem}) for $\{ {\bar{\omega}_n} \}_{\forall n \in \mc{C}_R}$ and $\{ {{\omega}_j} \}_{\forall j \in \mc{C}_J}$ set to 1, and HyperSARA (\ref{min-problem}) with 10 consecutive re-weights.
 Image reconstruction results assessed using the aSNR metric are displayed in Figure \ref{fig:graph-analysis}.
 We notice that for SR values above $0.05$, LR maintains a better performance than JAS.
 Better aSNR values are achieved by LRJAS which suggests the importance of combining both the low rankness and joint average sparsity priors for wideband RI imaging.
 More interestingly, HyperSARA clearly supersedes these benchmark algorithms with about 1.5 dB enhancement in comparison with LRJAS for all considered SR values.
 Moreover, HyperSARA reaches high aSNR values for the drastic sampling rate $0.01$, these are 20 dB and 15 dB for InSNRs 40 dB and 20 dB, respectively.
 Note that we only showcase the results for SR below 0.3 since similar behaviour is observed for higher values of SR. These results indicate the efficiency of re-weighting.